serverless-guru/templates/sls-webpack/03_refactoringToWebpack/README.md

 handler folder much easier

 ## When to use Private NPM Modules
-NPM modules are great for sharing utils and reusable business logic.
-Often these npm modules are
+NPM modules are great for sharing utils and reusable business logic in your organization.
 Some important notes about NPM modules
 - You can include as many as you like in a package.json file
 - The code in an NPM modules is included when packaging your Lambda Function Artifact